phekno/k8s-at-home/README.md

 2. Continue on to 🔧 [**Stage 3**](#-stage-3-bootstrap-configuration)

 #### Non-devcontainer method

+> [!NOTE]
+> Honestly, don't even bother with this, because it's kinda hit or miss

 1. Install the most recent version of [task](https://taskfile.dev/), see the [installation docs](https://taskfile.dev/installation/) for other supported platforms.